More than any other medium, cinema has the unique ability to bend time and space in ways that make us experience the creator's vision.

 Of course, a simple answer—or even your run-of-the-mill plot twist—would be far too easy for Lynch.

-You'll find plenty of forum threads trying to dissect the meaning behind Mulholland Drive and scarce definitive answers.
+You'll find plenty of forum threads trying to dissect the meaning behind Mulholland Drive but few definitive answers.
 The hypnotic, neo-noir thriller uses its overarching mystery narrative as a red herring to what's really going on, which is... well, we're not entirely sure.

-The film switches between characters, like some guy in a diner describing his nightmare to another customer, then collapsing in fear when it comes true... and never seen again.
+The film switches between characters, like some guy in a diner describing his nightmare to another customer, who then collapses in fear when it comes true... and never seen again.
 Many minor characters seem to evaporate after their brief screen time, or only briefly reappear.

 Yet everything is connected and no identity is fixed.
 People and events migrate into each other in an incoherent tapestry of vignettes.

 1. Inception (2010)